-Data here is only until 2017 Q1, as the measure can only assess public complaint files that are six months or older.
-For the latest available period of 2017 Q1, 50% of public complaint files were investigated and completed within 6 months.
+Data available is only until the end of 2017 Q2, as the measure can only assess public complaint files that would have reached an age of six months by now.
+For the latest available period, 32% of public complaint files were investigated and completed within 6 months.